adam-on-the-internet/dsm-pth/src/assets/dsm_procedural_rules/partial_rules-2020_08_17.md

 put on any subject under Council consideration can be further limited to a fixed period by the presiding officer.
 A majority vote of the Council may alter the time limitations of this rule.

+## Rule 30.
+Remarks of Citizens to be Germane

+Citizen comments
-Rule 30.
-Remarks of Citizens to be Germane.
-Citizen comments must be directed to the subject under consideration.
+must be directed to the subject under consideration.
 The presiding officer shall rule on the germaneness of citizen comments.
 Citizens making personal, repetitive slanderous or disruptive